 6. Get Additional Insurance Coverage

 Most homeowners insurance policies don’t include water damage from floods or sewer backups.
 You can add that coverage if you are concerned about that type of damage.
-Heave rains or melting ice and snow can overwhelm the stormwater system, resulting in sewage backing up into your house.
+Heavy rains or melting ice and snow can overwhelm the storm water system, resulting in sewage backing up into your house.
 Check with your insurance agent to see what is available.

 7. Minimize Water Damage to Your Furnace